 (Photo Borrowed from doctorbulldog.wordpress.com)

 Have you ever gotten sick over tech week?
 Had to battle a cold on opening night?
 Most of us have experienced the, “I’m too busy to sleep, or eat, or exercise because I’m in “launch the show” mode”.
 This will inevitably leave you exhausted or sick, which decreases your personal efficiency and means you have to spend even more time getting everything done than you would have had you remained healthy.
 Actors tend to be better at this because, well, their bodies are their instruments and maintaining it is part of the job.
 Those of us on the production and business side of things tend to neglect our instruments.
-In order to break the vicious cycle of overworked and over-scheduled, here are a few tips to stay opening day healthy.
+In order to break the vicious cycle of overworked and over-scheduled, here are a few tips to stay opening day healthy.2.
+Stock up on virus-fighting staples before shit hits the fan.
+Oranges are great because you don’t have to wrap or refrigerate them, just throw a couple in your bag and go!
+If you have a fridge at the theater, stock it with berries, pre-cut veggies and some probiotic yogurt.

 3. While the rise of super-bacteria will probably make this null and void in a couple years, for now anti-bacterial hand sanitizer and a can of Lysol are pretty useful.
 Stock your office, the theater, even carry one around with you.